kalviskilups/custom-rag-api/README.md

 3. Place a .pdf file in the `data` folder.

-3. Start the `server.py`, which will download and initialize the model.
+3. Run `python3 server.py`, which will download and initialize the model.

-4. Run `client.py` to interact with the model.
+4. Run `python3 client.py` to interact with the model.

+## Tests

+Run tests by running `python3 pytest` in the root directory.